MohammadShakiba/Project_Libra_CP2K/Si75H64/step2/README.md

 `ks_orbital_homo_index`: The HOMO index for KS orbitals.

 `MO_images_directory`: The directory where the molecular orbital isosurfaces images are stored.
+Not used in the current computations

 `path_to_tcl_file`: The path to the `tcl` file for plotting the cube files.
 This file is fed to VMD for plotting the cube files.
 The file can be different according to the user need.
 Here we have uploaded a sample file for our purpose as `cube.tcl`.